Wimpingego/7-Days-To-Die/Egos Zombie Chop Shop/README.md

 # Egos Zombie Chop Shop

-Its time to put them dead Z's to some good use again,
+Its time to put them dead Z's to some good use again

 ## Whats this Modlet does